“All right, be that way. It’s your meeting. Why don’t you start talking and tell me what you want?” -Tuco Salamanca, Breaking Bad

 An agenda is easy to use, yet few sales reps take the time to leverage that power.
 Remember, a sales meeting is a business meeting, and all business meetings proceed smoothly when everyone can follow an agenda.

-If you want to create a favorable impression in your client’s mind, use an agenda to set up your sales meeting.
+If you want to create a favorable impression in your client’s mind, use a sales agenda to set up your sales meeting.
 Not only will your meeting flow smoothly, but your clients will appreciate the value that you bring to the relationship.